 Ad tech for publishers aims to achieve the highest price for the ad placement or impression from the most relevant buyers.

 The right supply-side platform, like CodeFuel, can maximize the revenue of your digital property, whether is a website, an application, or an extension by delivering the most relevant ads to high intent users.
-It uses contextualization and intent-based technology to ensure the right ad gets to the user most likely to click on it.
+It uses contextualization and intent-based advertising technology to ensure the right ad gets to the user most likely to click on it.

 This enhances the user experience, increasing the value of the website or app for advertisers, thus ensuring higher bids.

-How Ad Tech simplifies media trading
+How Ad Tech Simplifies Media Trading

-Without ad tech, programmatic advertising wouldn’t exist.
+Without the ad tech companies, programmatic advertising wouldn’t exist.
 By automating the media trading process it takes the negotiation out of the hands of publishers and buyers, simplifying the process.
 Ad tech enables advertisers to bid on the most relevant ad placements for their campaign without having to check site by site.
 Simply input the requirements and budget and the platform will find, bid, and acquire the best ad placements at the best possible price, then serving the ads immediately.

 On the supply side, ad tech helps publishers to sell ad space without having to find and negotiate with advertisers.
 It also makes it possible to sell impressions and inventory in seconds.
 Thus, ad tech is taking the hassle out of media trading.